 Although it’s always best to have rough ideas in your head, by starting with the three main elements, you can add the additional features along the way with an existing look to go off.
 These will combine to create not only an identity but also a brand personality for your customers to thrive off.

 A strong logo has the power to influence every part of your design strategy.
-Becoming the face of your brand, the logo design process requires thought and a lot of mistakes.
+Becoming the face of your brand, the logo design process process requires thought and a lot of mistakes.
 Keep every sketch and every idea.

 Colour can be a great way to set yourself apart from competitors.
 Colour can also trigger all types of emotions with things such as the colour theory helping to understand the effects on your audience.